Tools

 }

 That's it.
-Dawn extracts the input and output types at build time using the TypeScript compiler API and writes them into dawn.generated.d.ts.
-The tool becomes available as ctx.tools.greet inside the route's entry, fully typed.
+Dawn extracts the input and output types at build time using the TypeScript compiler API and writes them into .dawn/dawn.generated.d.ts.
+The tool becomes available as ctx.tools.greet inside workflow/graph route entries (fully typed), and is wired into generated agent deployment entries by dawn build.

 Invoking a tool